davobutt/sheep/README.md

 *[experimental]* You can generate this interactively by just running sheep without this.
 You can find your jira access token at https://id.atlassian.com/manage

-It's common practice to do work on a branch with the same name as your jira issue key (e.g DEV-1234) **sheep** will find a jira issue key from your current branch or accept the issue or issues as command line params.
+It's common practice to do work on a branch with the same name as your jira issue key e.g **DEV-1234** **sheep** will find a jira issue key from your current branch or accept the issue or issues as command line params. **Sheep** also works if you have something after the numbers of the ticket e.g. **DEV-1008-Fix-all-the-things**

 ### view ###